noamelf/pycubator/md/dynamic-and-duck-typing.md

 ---

-### Duck typing
+## Duck typing

-> “When I see a bird that walks like a duck and swims like a duck and
+> "When I see a bird that walks like a duck and swims like a duck and
-> quacks like a duck, I call that bird a duck.”James Whitcomb Riley
+> quacks like a duck, I call that bird a duck."
+> James Whitcomb Riley

 ---

 <!-- .slide: data-background="http://i.giphy.com/e2CIuhhEz7nJ6.gif" -->

 ---
-### Duck typing
+## Duck typing

 ```python
 >>> def increment(x):